 It’s not always easy to establish what kind of infection you’re suffering from without going to see a doctor.
 Research shows that about a fifth of women who think they’ve got a yeast infection is actually suffering from a different type of infection.

 In this article, I’ll discuss the basic differences between a vaginal yeast infection and chlamydia infection.
 This information is not enough for you to self-diagnose, so I strongly recommend that you see your doctor whenever you notice unpleasant vaginal symptoms to start your treatment as soon as possible.

 What is Chlamydia?

 Chlamydia is a sexually transmitted disease caused by a bacteria called Chlamydia trachomatis.
-It’s worth knowing that up to 70% of women and 50% of men won’t experience any symptoms of Chlamydia infection.
+What’s interesting is that up to 70% of women and 50% of men won’t experience any symptoms of Chlamydia infection.
 Otherwise, symptoms may include:

 - abundant vaginal discharge

 If you think you may have chlamydia, it’s best to get tested.
 As most women don’t experience any symptoms, it’s crucial to do a test whenever in doubt.
 If for any reason you cannot see your doctor, you can order an STD test online.

 MyLAB Box will allow you to take a vaginal swab and send it to a laboratory.
 You’ll receive your reliable results within two weeks along with advice on what to do in case the results are positive.